Will the Trail Blazers cover the spread vs. the Mavericks? Promo Codes, Betting Trends, Records ATS

 Trail Blazers Betting Records & Stats

-- Portland has played eight games this season that have had more than 234.5 combined points scored.
+- Portland's games this season have had a combined scoring total higher than 237.5 points in five of 33 outings.

-- The average over/under for Portland's matchups this season is 223.8, 10.7 fewer points than this game's point total.
+- The average over/under for Portland's outings this season is 223.7, 13.8 fewer points than this game's total.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!